 If you are a wildfire victim then chances are your life is in chaos.
-During this time this guide will serve as an antidote and help you get back on your feet..
-It includes everything you will need to know from status updates on fires to local resources to the first steps you should take, and how to approach legal matters.
+This guide will serve as an antidote to that chaos and help you get back on your feet.
+It includes everything you will need to know, from status updates on fires, to local resources, to the first steps you should take, and how to approach legal matters.

 Immediate Steps to Take if You Were a Victim to a Wildfire